mllobere/digital-painting/README.md

 Existing
 -----------
-Drawing machines are quite common around the web, it is not in the frame of this project to be unique.
-I would like to avoid any kind of 2/3 axes machine whether that be on a horizontal or vertical plane.
+Drawing machines are quite common around the web, so it is not in the frame of this project to be unique.
+I would like to avoid any kind of "flat" 2/3 axes machine whether that be on a horizontal or vertical plane.

 Some thoughts/ideas
 ------------------------------